hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Filter positioning

-Filters are responsible for the functional aspect of limiting a data set and for displaying the [identifiers](/patterns/filter-patterns?tab=core%20concepts#identifier) which a user can filter upon.
-They often consists of numerous identifiers that mirror the columns of a table or metadata contained within the data set.
+Filters are responsible for the functional aspect of limiting a data set and for displaying the [parameters](/patterns/filter-patterns?tab=core%20concepts#parameter) which a user can filter upon.
+They often consists of numerous parameters that mirror the columns of a table or metadata contained within the data set.

 Filter positioning is largely dependent on the complexity of the data set and the scope for which the filters are being applied (are the filters applied at the page-level, or only to the data set they are paired with).

 #### Filter bar

-Organizing filters in a  **filter bar** is a common positioning method and consists of one or more dropdowns, buttons, or input components that are used to select a value from a set of identifiers.
-A [Segmented Group](/components/segmented-group) can be used within a filter bar to group similar identifiers and support complex filtering.
+Organizing filters in a  **filter bar** is a common positioning method and consists of one or more dropdowns, buttons, or input components that are used to select values from a set of parameters.
+A [Segmented Group](/components/segmented-group) can be used within a filter bar to group similar parameters and support complex filtering.

 ![Filter bar example](/assets/patterns/filter-patterns/filter-bar-segmented-group.png)